-(1) Contracting Parties are encouraged to make public their National Reports under Article 5 of the Convention or summaries thereof.
-In particular, it is recommended that the National Reports or the summaries be placed on the Internet to increase their availability to interested parties.
+(1) Taking into consideration paragraph 43 of the Guidelines regarding the Review Process under the Convention on Nuclear Safety, Contracting Parties are encouraged to make public their National Reports under Article 5 of the Convention or summaries thereof.

 (2) Contracting Parties are also encouraged to make public the questions and comments received from other Contracting Parties during the review process pursuant to Article 20.3 of the Convention, including the responses to these questions and comments, or summaries thereof, without naming the Contracting Parties that submitted the questions or comments.